itb-community/ITB-ModUtils/README.md

 * `tileUnhighlightedHook( mission, point )`

 	Fired when the player moves their cursor away from the previously highligthed tile.

+* `pawnTrackedHook( mission, pawn )`

+	Fired when `modApiExt` becomes aware of the pawn and begins tracking it.
+This is usually at the very start of the mission (for pre-existing pawns), or as soon as the pawn is spawned on the board.

+* `pawnUntrackedHook( mission, pawn )`

+	Fired when `modApiExt` stops tracking a pawn (due to it being killed, or removed from the game board via `Board:RemovePawn()`)

 * `pawnMoveStartHook( mission, pawn )`